You can easily enter, edit, and publish Church Slavonic texts in standard, popular software.

 ).
 Please take a look at

-Visual Studio Code is a free, portable source code editor.
-It is useful for editing the raw Church Slavonic liturgical texts stored in XML and Markdown formats.
+If you use TeX, develop webistes, or write code, you will find Visual Studio Code useful.
+It is a free, portable source code editor that can be used, among other things, for editing the raw Church Slavonic liturgical texts stored in XML and Markdown formats.

 To set up editing Church Slavonic texts in Visual Studio Code: